balena-os/jetson-flash/Orin_Flash/README.md

 Important notes on AGX Orin Devkit 64GB provisioning:

-- By default, balenaOS is flashed on the Jetson AGX Orin 64GB Devkit's eMMC
+- By default, balenaOS is flashed on the Jetson AGX Orin 64GB Devkit's eMMC.
+See steps below to modify this default.
 - balenaOS releases for this device type are based on L4T 36.3 - Jetpack 6

 ### AGX Orin Devkit 64GB flashing steps: